Disilene

 Disilene is an inorganic compound with the chemical formula Si_{2}H_{4}.
 The name disilene, referring to the structure of a particular prototropic tautomer of the molecule.
 It is the simplest silene.

 Properties and bonding

-Disilene is a molecule with one Si=Si bond, and four equivalent Si-H bonds.

-Unlike ethylene, disilene is kinetically unstable with respect to tautomerisation.
+Disilene is a molecule with one Si=Si bond and four equivalent Si-H bonds.
+Its structure is like that of ethylene if ethylene's carbon atoms were replaced by silicon.
+However, unlike ethylene, disilene is kinetically unstable with respect to tautomerisation.
 Disilene has two other tautomers, that are very close in energy: (μ2-H)disilene, and disilanylidene.

 Organodisilenes

-Disilenes bearing sterically bulky substituents are isolable and have been well characterized although they remain mainly of academic interest.
+Disilenes bearing sterically bulky substituents have been well characterized although they remain mainly of academic interest.
 The first stabilised disilene was tetramesityldisilene, (C6Me3H2)4Si2.
 The Si=Si distance in this molecule is 2.15 Å, about 10% shorter than a typical Si–Si single bond.
 The Si2C4 core is roughly planar.
 Such species are typically prepared by reduction of organosilicon halides: